 In my free time, I enjoy blacksmithing, leatherworking, archery, martial arts, and amateur photography.

-I am on mastodon at @collinedwards on the ecoevo.social server, and on researchgate, google scholar, and LinkedIn.
+I am @edwards-evoeco.bsky.social on Bluesky, and can be found on researchgate, google scholar, and LinkedIn.
 I can be reached at edwards.evoeco[at]gmail.com.